Abu 'Afak: Waqidi's account

 Whether man or Jinn, I would not say.’”

 Ma’an b.
 ‘Umar related to me saying: “Ibn Ruqaysh informed me that Abu ‘Afak was killed in Shawwal, the twentieth month AH.”

 However, Al Waqidi was said by many Islamic Hadith scholars to be an unreliable source of information.
+Al-Waqidi has been condemned as an untrustworthy narrator and has been frequently and severely criticized by scholars, thus his narrations have been abandoned by the majority of hadith scholars: